-- Administer the school in a manner which fosters a safe, respectful and responsible learning environment. - Implement the discipline policy fairly following guidelines in the code of conduct. - Follow Board of Education policy and procedures. - Disseminate the Code of Conduct to school and community. - Evaluate and devise an educational program to ensure instruction that is researched-based and meets the diverse needs of students. - Use good judgment and prudence in dealing with problems in the school. - Be knowledgeable of regulations from federal, state, and local agencies.

-- Treat all school personnel, parents, and students in a respectful, fair and equitable manner. - Respond to concerns of students, parents, and staff. - Follow the professional code of ethics. - Maintain confidentiality of student and family personal and sensitive information.
+- administer the school in a manner which fosters a safe, respectful and responsible learning environment. - implement the discipline policy fairly following guidelines in the Student Code of Acceptable Behavior and Discipline & Transportation Handbook.. - follow Board of Education policy and procedures. - disseminate the Code of Acceptable Behavior and Discipline & Transportation Handbook. - evaluate and devise an educational program to ensure instruction that is researched-based and meets the diverse needs of students. - use good judgment and prudence in dealing with problems in the school. - be knowledgeable of regulations from federal, state, and local agencies. - treat all school personnel, parents, and students in a respectful, fair and equitable manner. - respond to concerns of students, parents, and staff. - follow the professional code of ethics. - maintain confidentiality of student and family personal and sensitive information.